AdyGCode/ICT50220-InterRIoT-Notes/Session-10/S10-FastAPI-and_HTML.md

 The Jinja2 templating engine will generate the full relative path name based on the `LOCATION_ALIAS` to the file `FILE_PATH_AND_NAME` that is contained on the `LOCATION_ALIAS`.

-Ok, so we had better update the `app.py` to start off with.
+OK, so we had better update the `app.py` to start off with.

 ## Update `app.py` to add the static locations...